 With 328 million active users, Twitter is the ideal place to promote your company.
-You’ve setup your account, grown your list of followers organically & started tweeting, but how do you reach travelers and sell more tours?
+You’ve set up your account, grown your list of followers organically, and started tweeting, but how do you reach travelers and sell more tours?

 The fundamental elements are #hashtags and following keywords.

-It’s important for us to find the keywords and hashtags which are regularly mentioned, don’t spend your time researching the lower volume ones.
+It’s important for us to find the keywords and hashtags that are regularly mentioned.
+Don’t spend your time researching the lower volume ones.
 It’s also very important that these hashtags are relevant to your business.
 The hashtags above are directly related to Rome, they are in English, and 99% of foreign people who tweet using these hashtags are tourists – our potential guests and our target group.

-It seems interesting to me that most Twitter users are not in the habit of using the search function to find keywords.
+Most Twitter users are not in the habit of using the search function to find keywords, though this tool can be extremely valuable.
 The principle is the same as with hashtags – enter the keyword, and you’ll get a chronological display of all the tweets that contain that word or phrase.
 Using our example, these would be some of the essential keywords to follow: